raul23/ebook-classifier-training/README.rst

 Introduction
 ============
-I will be using different datasets of ebooks to test text classification.
+I will be using two different datasets of ebooks to test text classification.
 They will be of different size and categories.

 One of them is a small dataset that consists of 129 English ebooks (``pdf`` and ``djvu``) from 3 categories: